An analytic formalism to describe the $N_{\rm eff}(\rm H)$-$n_{\rm H}$ relationship in molecular clouds

-where the coefficient, $\gamma$, is a normalization constant, sometimes chosen to be the photo-destruction rate coefficient for particular molecules \citep[e.g.,][]{Glover2010, Hu2021} or based on dust absorption \citep[e.g.,][]{Nelson1997}.
+where the coefficient, $\gamma$, is a normalization constant chosen to be the photo-destruction rate coefficient for particular molecules \citep[e.g.,][]{Glover2010, Hu2021} or based on dust absorption \citep[e.g.,][]{Nelson1997}.
 When no ray-tracing is used, $N_{\rm eff}$ is computed using an assumed physical length scale and the cell's density (see discussion in \citet{Safranek-Shrader2017}).
 Recently, \citet{Bisbas2023} (hereafter \citetalias{Bisbas2023}) provided a fit to a several hydrodynamical simulations for $A_{\rm V, eff}-n_{\rm H}$,

-However, this fit is biased by the assumptions and initial conditions in the underlying simulations: the simulations were predominantly for Milky Way-like clouds, with both a resolution limit and a numerical column density floor. \citet{Safranek-Shrader2017} and \citet{Hu2021} also fitted a polynomial function from their simulations and for gas densities $n_{\rm H} > 10$~cm$^{-3}$ found $A_V \propto n_{\rm H}^{0.40}$.
+However, this fit is biased by the assumptions and initial conditions in the underlying simulations: the simulations were predominantly for Milky Way-like clouds, with both a resolution limit and a numerical column density floor. \citet{Safranek-Shrader2017} and \citet{Hu2021} also fitted a polynomial from their simulations and for $n_{\rm H} > 10$~cm$^{-3}$ found $A_V \propto n_{\rm H}^{0.40}$.

 In this Letter, we present a simple analytic model connecting the local gas density to the effective column density.
-The model is derived such that, with few assumptions about the cloud-scale turbulence and dynamics, an effective column density can be defined that is in general agreement with the results from three-dimensional magneto-hydrodynamic simulations.
+The model is derived such that, with few assumptions about the cloud-scale turbulence and dynamics, an effective column density can be estimated that is in general agreement with the results from three-dimensional simulations.
 In Section \ref{sec:method} we present the underlying model components.
 In Section \ref{sec:res}, we show the results of the model in comparison to the previous three-dimensional calculations.
-Finally, in \ref{sec:discconc} we discuss the potential applications for this model, its limitations, and concluding remarks.
+Finally, in \ref{sec:discconc}, we discuss the potential applications for this model, its limitations, and concluding remarks.